 - a.
 The member/customer must provide a suitable pole and approved meter loop. - b.
-Temporary service must be located near the Cooperative's designated point of permanent service attachment. - c.
-Upon payment of the required fees, and deposits. - 2.
-Temporary Service (Other)
+Temporary service must be located at the designated point assigned by the Cooperative. - c.
+Upon payment of the required fees, and deposits.

+2. Temporary Service (Other):